nspcc-dev/neofs-http-gw/README.md

 #### Replies

-You get object contents in the reply body, but at the same time you also get a set of reply headers generated using the following rules:
+You get object contents in the reply body (if GET method was used), but at the same time you also get a set of reply headers generated using the following rules:
  * `Content-Length` is set to the length of the object
  * `Content-Type` is autodetected dynamically by gateway